Residential waste rates

 How do The City of Calgary’s fees compare with other cities?

-It is difficult to compare costs across municipalities as each program and costs are different.
+It is difficult to compare costs across municipalities as each program and services provided are different.